OpenBrickProtocolFoundation/oopetris/wrapper/README.md

 ## What is this

-This are wrappers of some OOPEtris functionaility in other languages.
+This are wrappers of some OOPetris functionaility in other languages.
 They are all in submodules alias in a seperate git repo.

 They currently wrap this: